maastrichtlawtech/legalnetworkanalysis_textbook/.ipynb_checkpoints/attention_points-checkpoint.md

 * improve section 2.5
 * make more realistic map of train stations
-* decided to delete consprot from general degree centrality, as a directed network either indegree or out degree make sense
+* decided to delete consprot from general (undirected) degree centrality, as a directed network either indegree or out degree make sense
-* fix labels in obergefell plot
+~~* fix labels in obergefell plot~~
 * make obergefell more realistic?
-* page rank math is not well explained, something must be said about teleportation there
-* last part of HITS does not work now, possibly I am normalizing wrong.
+~~* page rank math is not fully explained, something must be said about teleportation there~~ ~~* last part of HITS does not work now, possibly I am normalizing wrong. ~~